 Posted on Friday, February 19, 2010

-With the 2014 Winter Games taking place in Sochi, Russia, viewers tuning into the Olympics are probably hearing more than one language spoken by the athletes, coaches, spectators and news correspondents.
+Whenever viewers tune in to the Olympic Games, they’re probably use to hearing more than one language spoken by the athletes, coaches, spectators and news correspondents.

 But what is the official language of the Olympics?